From veering triangulations to link spaces and back again: The link space

 \end{definition}

-From the definitions we deduce that the edge rectangles $R(e)$, $R(e')$, and $R(e'')$ are contained in $R(f)$.
-However, $R(f)$ is not the union of the edge rectangles.
-For example, there are points in $\calL(\alpha)$ with one representative linking only $e$, and another representative linking only $e'$, say.
+Suppose that $e$, $e'$, and $e''$ are the edges of a face $f$.
+We choose the labels so that $e'$ and $e''$ have the same colour, and the track-cusp of $\tau^f$ meets $e''$.
+Note that this implies that the track-cusp of $\tau_f$ meets $e'$.
+See \reffig{VeeringTriangles}.
+From the definitions we deduce that the edge rectangles $\rect(e)$, $\rect(e')$, and $\rect(e'')$ are contained in $\rect(f)$.
+However, $\rect(f)$ is not the union of the edge rectangles.
+For example, there are points in $\link(\calV)$ with one representative linking only $e$, and another representative linking only $e'$, say.
 See the right side of \reffig{LinkSpaceFace}.

+\begin{definition} Let $Q$ and $R$ be rectangles.
+We say that $Q$ \emph{south-north spans $R$} if there is a leaf of $R \cap F^\calV$ contained in $Q$.
+As a refinement of this, we say that $Q$ \emph{strictly south-north spans $R$} if there is a leaf $\ell$ of $R \cap F^\calV$ so that $\closure{\ell}$ is contained in $Q$ and is compact.